Filming the Mystery of The Dead Sea Scrolls

 Tearing away the rocks to enlarge the entrance, Muhammad dragged himself into the darkness.
 Eagerly scouring the floor for fabulous jewels or gold coins and still getting used to the dark, he found several pots, still intact.
 Muhammad noticed that there was something rolled up inside the pots.
 Removing the bundles, excited to find out what they held inside, he rushed outside – only to look down in disappointment at rolls of old and rotting leather.

 Production Note: The discovery of the scrolls can be recreated using pot and scroll props.

 Identifying the Texts

 Cursing his luck and stuffing the bundles into his shirt, Muhammad continued on his way to Bethlehem.
-Encouraged by friends he met at the market, Muhammad told his tale to a local antiques dealer, Khalil Eskandor Shahin – known as Kando.
+Encouraged by friends he met at the market, Muhammad told his tale to a local antique dealer, Khalil Eskandor Shahin – known as Kando.
 Kando was the first to suggest that the scrolls might be ancient parchments and perhaps worth something after all.

 Kando sent Muhammad back to search the cave again while he himself went up to Jerusalem.
-Here at St. Mark’s Monastery, Kando sold the scrolls to the Bishop of the Syrian Orthodox Church, Mar Athenasius Samuel.
+Here at St. Mark’s Monastery, Kando sold the scrolls to the Bishop of the Syrian Orthodox Church, Mar Athanasius Samuel.

 Mar Samuel fervently hoped he’d purchased early Christian texts, but wherever he went he was met with skepticism and suspicion – even at Jerusalem’s prestigious Ecole Biblique, the French Biblical and Archaeological School.